hashicorp/consul/test/load/terraform/README.md

 6. Upon completion k6 should run and push metrics to desired Datadog dashboard.

 # Customization
 All customization for infrastructure that is available can be found by looking through the `variables.tf` file.
-However, if customization of tests is desired then the `start-k6.sh` leverages user-data to place a `puts_script.js` onto the loadtest servers for k6 to run.
-This can be customized.

 # How to SSH
 After `terraform apply` is ran Terraform should create a `keys/` directory which will give access to all instances created.